j-freddy/j-freddy.github.io/_posts/2023-10-04-how-to-hypnotise-yourself.md

 ## Afterthoughts

-Personally, I've always been interested in optical illusions, but didn't believe in hypnosis until I tried the mirror experiment and ended up seeing a grotesque reflection with 6 eyes and its left eyebrow being 10 times larger than the right.
 Current research by experts do not offer concrete explanations to such phenomenons, but it's fascinating how easily our minds can be tricked into misperceptions.